Toilleee/Data_135_yelp_rec/README.md

 the user to like based upon their past reviews.

   Our recommendation system is built using Item-Based Collaborative Filtering.
-There are multiple files within the github, but our main file “Item Based CF” contains the most up to date code for our program.
+There are multiple files within the github, but our main file “Yelp_Rec_MAIN” contains the most up to date code for our program.
 For this reason, we will walk you through how the code in this file works.

   We begin by importing a couple of tools for future data manipulation as well as tools for